Akki-OOK/kizuna/docs/DEMO.md

-﻿# Kizuna V0.4 - Demo Script
+# Kizuna V0.5 - Demo Script

-This walkthrough shows the current SQL surface (DDL + richer DML) and the legacy storage tooling that still ships in the REPL.
+This walkthrough shows the current SQL surface (DDL + richer DML + secondary indexes/ORDER BY) and the legacy storage tooling that still ships in the REPL.
 Use it as a lab script or as talking points when you walk someone through the project.

 ## 0. Prep
 - Build Debug once: cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug